Skip to content

 Divisibility Rule of 14

-Rule 1: The divisibility rule of 14 states that for any number to be divisible by 14 it should be checked wether that number is divisible by both 2 and 7.
-If number is divisible by 2 and 7, then automatically that number shall be divisible by 14.
+Rule 1: The divisibility rule for 14 states that for a number to be divisible by 14, it must be divisible by both 2 and 7.

 Solution: